Migrants sleeping outside Chicago police stations brace for winter: ‘We aren’t prepared’

 “We as Venezuelans aren’t used to such cold,” Perez said.
 “I’ve told others out here to get ready because what’s coming is going to be difficult, and we aren’t prepared.”

-The family members said they don’t know when or if they’ll be able to find room at a more traditional shelter.
+The family members said they don’t know if or when they’ll be able to find room at a more traditional shelter.

 “I’d ask the city and the government to help us,” Perez said, “to approach this with a little more urgency.”